Water Conservation

 • September 27th,2023 Hello ,..my question is the following,.... can the residents of Parksville resume washing cars /filling hot tubs etc...as of October 1,2023,.. the website only says water restrictions in effect April till October.
 I know this may seem a silly question ( and if so please forgive me as I want to make sure that I am following City guidelines / protocols ), however that being said does this mean April 1st, ( or April 30th) till October 1st ,. or October 31st Please advise Best regards James

-JMC asked about 2 years ago
+JMC asked almost 3 years ago

 Stage 4 watering restrictions remain in effect until further notice so no washing of cars, filling of hot tubs, etc for a while yet.
 The three days of rain have not been enough and the province drought rating remains at Level 5 (the highest level) for eastern Vancouver Island.